Ultra Bottle Teats Support

 How long do teats last?

-Our bottles will last as long as your baby needs them, but teats take a little more hammering, and should be changed regularly if you can.
-We suggest about every 8-weeks for variflow and every 12-weeks for Easi-Vent and Ultra teats.
+Our bottles will last as long as your baby needs them but teats take a little more hammering and should be changed regularly.
+We suggest to switch your teats for new ones every 2-months.

 Learn more with our Tommee Tippee Product Support Videos.